icolwell-as/geoscenarioserver/README.md

                         Wait for the user to press [ENTER] to start the simulation -wc, --wait-for-client
-                        Wait for a valid client state to start the simulation
+                        Wait for a valid client state to start the simulation -i, --indefinite
+                        Keep the simulation running past the timeout
 ```

 GSServer creates various files on the folder `./outputs`, which can also be overridden using the environment variable `GSS_OUTPUTS`.